aSquare14/tasks-fluentbit/task3/task3.md

 - The second filter is a lua script that appends the tag name.

-The ouput points to stdout that shows the event as a JSON blob.
+The ouput points to stdout that shows the event as a JSON.

 ```
+[SERVICE]
+    Flush           5
+    Daemon          off
+    Log_Level       debug

 [INPUT]
     Name cpu
     Tag  my_cpu